junxit/us-congress-bills-109/metadata.md

 - 2005-12-06 — Placed on the Union Calendar, Calendar No. 173.
 - 2005-12-06 — Reported by the Committee on Resources.
 H. Rept.
 109-319.
 - 2005-12-06 — Reported by the Committee on Resources.
 H. Rept.
 109-319.
+- 2005-12-13 — Considered under suspension of the rules. (consideration: CR H11446-11447)
+- 2005-12-13 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+452.
+- 2005-12-13 — Motion to reconsider laid on the table Agreed to without objection.
+- 2005-12-13 — Mrs. Drake moved to suspend the rules and pass the bill.
+- 2005-12-13 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H11446)
+- 2005-12-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H11446)